A global shadow lemma and logarithm law for geometrically finite Hilbert geometries: Applications of the shadow lemma

 Note that Theorem \ref{T:Dirichlet} is effectively the same statement as Theorem \ref{T:intro_dirichlet}.

-\begin{proof} First, by compactness of the thick part, note that we can rescale all horoballs in each of the finitely many $\Gamma$-orbits of parabolic points by a multiplicative constant $c$ so that the convex hull of the limit set $C_\Gamma$ is covered by the horoballs rescaled by $c$, i.e.
+\begin{proof} First, by cocompactness of the action of $\Gamma$ on the non-cuspidal part, note that we can rescale all horoballs in each of the finitely many $\Gamma$-orbits of parabolic points by a multiplicative constant $c$ so that the convex hull of the limit set $C_\Gamma$ is covered by the horoballs rescaled by $c$, i.e.